-When publishing identifiable images, or video and audio recordings, from human research participants in ASHA journals, authors include a statement in the published paper affirming that they have obtained informed consent for publication of the images and/or recordings.
+When publishing identifiable images or video and audio recordings in ASHA journals, authors must obtain written permission from any person pictured or appearing in the recordings, whether they are research participants, volunteers, paid models, or the authors themselves.
+The authors must include a statement in the published paper affirming that they have obtained informed consent for publication of the images and/or recordings.
 All reasonable measures must be taken to protect patient anonymity.
 Black bars over the eyes are not acceptable means of anonymization.

 In certain cases, ASHA may insist upon obtaining evidence of informed consent from authors.
 Images and recordings without appropriate consent will be removed from publication.
-All animal experiments should comply with the ARRIVE guidelines and should be carried out in accordance with the U.K. Animals (Scientific Procedures) Act, 1986 and associated guidelines, EU Directive 2010/63/EU for animal experiment, or the National Institutes of Health guide for the care and use of Laboratory animals.
+All animal experiments should comply with the ARRIVE guidelines and should be carried out in accordance with the U.K. Animals (Scientific Procedures) Act, 1986 and associated guidelines, EU Directive 2010/63/EU for animal experiment, or the National Institutes of Health Guide for the Care and Use of Laboratory Animals.
 The authors should clearly indicate in the manuscript that such guidelines have been followed.

 If the concern appears to have substance, the first author’s home institution will be contacted by the ASHA Journals Board, and the institution’s appropriate research integrity officer will be notified of the concerns.
 The adjudication of the case, then, will be left to the home institution.